End of Empires

 Depart Australia or New Zealand on suggested Singapore Airlines flights to Delhi, or Cathay Pacific if continuing on post-tour.
 Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements.

-Arrive in Delhi and transfer to your hotel for check-in.
+Arrive in Delhi and transfer to your hotel for check-in (transfer included in tour price).

 Join Iain and fellow travellers for a welcome briefing at 14:00.
 Then, explore the ruins of Tughlakabad, a 14th century fort including mausoleums that remain largely intact, and Qutb Minar, the tallest brick minaret in the world with construction dating back to the late 12th century.